PTB-M4D/PyDynamic/README.md

 </p>

 <p align="justify">
-Further development and explicit use of PyDynamic is part of the European research project <a href="https://www.ptb.de/empir2018/met4fof/home/">EMPIR 17IND12 Met4FoF</a> and the German research project <a href="https://famous-project. eu">FAMOUS</a>.
+Further development and explicit use of PyDynamic was part of the European research project <a href="https://www.ptb.de/empir2018/met4fof/home/">EMPIR 17IND12 Met4FoF</a> and the German research project <a href="https://famous-project. eu">FAMOUS</a>.
+Since the end of these two projects, development of PyDynamic continues mostly based on feature requests and smaller collaborations.
 </p>

 ## Table of content